mirucon/coldbox-addon/readme.md

 If you don't want the buttons to show at the end of content automatically, go and uncheck "Use social buttons" option in the theme customizer.
 You can call the share buttons using the shortcode function in that case.

 ## Changelog

+1.1.7

+* Added: New option to deregister jQuery
+* Added: New option to select fallback image for Open Graph
+* Fixed: HTML outline
+* Fixed: og:url field
+* Fixed: Several styling issues on AMP pages

 1.1.6